-I live on the very edge of the hem of the hilly outskirts of Melbourne where I write essays, short stories and political commentary.
+I live on the very edge of the hem of Melbourne’s hilly outskirts where I write essays, short stories and political commentary.
+Here’s my portfolio.

 My great grandfather was an oak tree.
 I have died and been reborn eleventy-three times.
 I would rather eat a small piece of my own poo than watch Married at First Sight or be a public relations journalist.
 I am thirsty for the we, for the end of capitalism, and for the wholeness of everything – the way of seeing that is so hard to come by now but which exists in poetry and nature and the underused right hemisphere of our brains.